Blog

 An intimate Edo-style sushi restaurant near Hon-Komagome Station, where the chef carefully selects fresh, seasonal seafood and prepares each piece with precision, offering a deeply satisfying sushi experienc

-• A hidden gem in a quiet residential area
+• A hidden gem in a quiet residential area.

-• A clean, calm space with only 8 counter seats, perfect for a relaxed meal
+• A clean, calm space with only 8 counter seats, perfect for a relaxed meal.

-• Sushi crafted one by one using traditional techniques with seasonal, handpicked seafood
+• Sushi crafted one by one using traditional techniques with seasonal, handpicked seafood.

-• Wide selection of premium ingredients, including tuna, toro, shiny-fish varieties, shrimp, and crab
+• Wide selection of premium ingredients, including tuna, toro, shiny-fish varieties, shrimp, and crab.

-• Clear pricing and reasonably priced options, offering slightly better value than typical Edo-style sushi
+• Clear pricing and reasonably priced options, offering slightly better value than typical Edo-style sushi.

 View Restaurant

-Tokyo, Nishi-Ojima
+Tokyo, Ryogoku

 Features